ishan-mishra/FROSTIE/docs/index.rst

 * Support for one component or multi-component model using parameters like abundance, grain-size, and porosity.
 * A Bayesian inference framework that uses the forward model to find the best model (i.e., the best set of species among the candidates) and derive probability distributions of parameters.
 * Plotting routines to instantly produce publication quality plots
-* A GUI that allows the user to play with the forward model using sliders and buttons to change parameters.
+* An interactive widget that allows the user to play with the forward model using sliders and buttons to change parameters.

 FROSTIE is available under the BSD 3-Clause License.
 If you use FROSTIE, please cite `Mishra et al. (2022) <https://ui.adsabs.harvard.edu/abs/2021Icar..35714215M/abstract>`_.